Magical realism: Precursors

 19th-century Romantic writers such as E. T. A. Hoffmann and Nikolai Gogol, especially in their fairy tales and short stories, have been credited with originating a trend within Romanticism that contained "a European magical realism where the realms of fantasy are continuously encroaching and populating the realms of the real".
 In the words of Anatoly Lunacharsky:

 Unlike other romantics, Hoffmann was a satirist.
-He saw the reality surrounding him with unusual keenness, and in this sense he was one of the first and sharpest realists.
-The smallest details of everyday life, funny features in the people around him with extraordinary honesty were noticed by him.
+He saw the reality surrounding him with unusual keenness, and in this sense, he was one of the first and sharpest realists.
+The smallest details of everyday life, funny features in the people around him, with extraordinary honesty, were noticed by him.
 In this sense, his works are a whole mountain of delightfully sketched caricatures of reality.
 But he was not limited to them.
-Often he created nightmares similar to Gogol's Portrait.
-Gogol is a student of Hoffmann and is extremely dependent on Hoffmann in many works, for example in Portrait and The Nose.
+Often, he created nightmares similar to Gogol's Portrait.
+Gogol is a student of Hoffmann and is extremely dependent on Hoffmann in many works, for example, in Portrait and The Nose.
 In them, just like Hoffmann, he frightens with a nightmare and contrasts it to a positive beginning ...
-Hoffmann's dream was free, graceful, attractive, cheerful to infinity.
+Hoffmann's dream was free, graceful, attractive, cheerful, to infinity.
 Reading his fairy tales, you understand that Hoffmann is, in essence, a kind, clear person, because he could tell a child such things as The Nutcracker or The Royal Bride – these pearls of human fantasy.

 Philosopher Nikolai Berdyaev and poet Andrei Bely used the term "mystical realism" (мистический реализм) in the foreword to 1907's Philosophical, Social and Literary Experiences (1900-1906), in reference to a genre of literature that merges realism with mystical revelation, particularly noting its emphasis on the writer's own spiritual understanding, rather than established dogma.
-The pair note the later works of Fyodor Dostoevsky, particularly Ivan Fyodorovich Karamazov's storyline in The Brothers Karamazov (1879–1880), as an example of this style, arguing that Ivan's relationship with Smerdyakov and the devil go "beyond reality and instead exists within a more abstract and metaphysical realm".
-They also note similar divine features between Stavrogin and Shatov in Demons (1871–1972), the protagonist and Svidrigailov in Crime and Punishment (1866) and the protagonist and Nastasya Filippovna and Rogozhin in The Idiot (1868–1869) Other authors discussed include Gogol, Alexander Pushkin and Leo Tolstoy.
+The pair note the later works of Fyodor Dostoevsky, particularly Ivan Fyodorovich Karamazov's storyline in The Brothers Karamazov (1879–1880), as an example of this style, arguing that Ivan's relationship with Smerdyakov and the devil goes "beyond reality and instead exists within a more abstract and metaphysical realm".
+They also note similar divine features between Stavrogin and Shatov in Demons (1871–1972), the protagonist and Svidrigailov in Crime and Punishment (1866), and the protagonist and Nastasya Filippovna and Rogozhin in The Idiot (1868–1869) Other authors discussed include Gogol, Alexander Pushkin, and Leo Tolstoy.
 Academic Ceylan Özdemir noted this concept of "mystical realism" not as synonymous with magical realism, but as a style that precluded the more religious side of magical realism.

 In her essay "Russian Magical Realism and Pelevin as Its Exponent" (2009), Alexandra Berlina observed that seven years prior to Franz Roh's coining of the term magischer Realismus, Viktor Shklovsky's essay "Art as a Device; Theory of Prose" (1918) discussed a topic "strikingly reminiscent".
-The essay largely discussed Tolstoy and his story Kholstomer (1986) and use of "the estrangement of familiar objects", due to its narrator being a horse.
+The essay largely discussed Tolstoy and his story Kholstomer (1986) and the use of "the estrangement of familiar objects", due to its narrator being a horse.